camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 Map<String, Object> configuration = serializedRepresentation.getConfig(); // returns an empty map
 ```

-The serialized representations of the remaining variable types are described in the following.
+The serialized representations of the remaining variable types are described in the following sections.

 #### Serialized Representation of `date` Variables